-EMERGING ISSUES | COVID-19 | EVENTS | CONTACT
+EMERGING ISSUES | AVIAN INFLUENZA | EVENTS | CONTACT

 Highly Pathogenic Avian Influenza (HPAI), also known as “bird flu,” is a severe and highly contagious disease in avian species.
-Caused by avian influenza virus A (H5N1), it’s often spread by wild birds like ducks and geese during their migrations, especially during the spring and fall.
+Caused by avian influenza A viruses, it’s often spread by wild birds like ducks and geese during their migrations, especially during the spring and fall.
 When spread to domestic poultry, like chickens and turkeys, HPAI can be deadly and wipe out entire flocks in just a matter of days.
 Outbreaks of HPAI can result in culling entire flocks, loss of income, and an overwhelming toll on farmers’ and workers’ physical and mental health.
 HPAI requires a rapid response to keep the virus from spreading between flocks and farms.

-In 2024, additional farm animals, including dairy cattle, goats, and cats, have become infected with this H5N1 virus.
-The virus has spread among dairy herds in several states, and has resulted in two human cases, in 2022 and 2024.
 The commercial, pasteurized dairy supply remains safe, and risk to the public remains low.
 At-risk individuals, like workers handling sick animals, can take steps to protect themselves.

-Contact us with questions.
+Please contact us with questions.

 UNDERSTAND AVIAN INFLUENZA